 We based this performance on two paintings from the exhibit: Corinne Viner‘s Persephone’s Dissent and Sharon Bechtold‘s Blodeuwedd.
 The stories of the goddesses Persephone and Blodeuwedd help us discover the transformative power of attuning to nature’s seasons at this time of year (Fall Equinox, September 23) which balances the flowering growth of Spring with the harvest of Fall: the full cycle of life.
 Persephone and Blodeuwedd refused to remain simple Flower Maidens and chose to live life on their own terms.

 LFAE’s performance (and its accompanying Healing Arts Intensive) invite us to dig deep into the stories we tell about ourselves to find the truth that will set us free.
-The Creative Team for The Goddess Dissents is Natalja Aicardi, Aura Chapa, Joan Forest Mage and Kristen Wray.
+The Creative Team for The Goddess Dissents is Natalja Aicardi, Apollo Chapa, Joan Forest Mage and Kristen Wray.

 The following writings by Corinne Viner and LFAE founder and director Joan Forest Mage give background on the stories of Persephone and Blodeuwedd.
-Also included is the Main Text by Aura Chapa that is read during the performance, showing the unique perspective of sovereignty, agency and empowerment that LFAE takes on the stories.
+Also included is the Main Text by Apollo Chapa that is read during the performance, showing the unique perspective of sovereignty, agency and empowerment that LFAE takes on the stories.

 Persephone’s Dissent by Corinne Viner